dariacherepina/Software-Engineering-Design-SoSe-25/exercise1.md

 - **User Experience (UX)**: A well-designed system accounts for user requirements and ensures that the software is user-friendly.
 Design decisions can have a significant impact on how intuitive and efficient the final product is for users.

+I think the lack of software design could bring to produsing low-quality product as well as not meeting the criteria for the product at all, as for the lack of planning

 ### 8. Are the design activities of architectural design, database design, user interface design and component design independent or interdependent?
 Using an example, explain why.